 Western Australia takes up over one third of the landmass of Australia, and if it were its own country it would be in the top 10 largest in the world.
-When planning places to visit in Western Australia, the south west corner of Western Australia is usually high on the list as it offers a unique climate for natural attractions.
+When planning places to visit in Western Australia, the south west corner of Western Australia is usually high on the list for travelling in Western Australia as it offers a unique climate for natural attractions.
 Nestled in this South West corner, Perth is best known for its sunsets over the ocean (an awesome thing to do in Perth if you’ve never seen an ocean sunset!), the iconic rainbow sea container art installation, and ‘freo’ markets, but there are so many other awesome things to do in Perth, Australia.

 Some of the best things to do in Perth, WA, include visiting the world’s largest inner city park (60 hectares larger than Central park in NYC), seeing the smiling quokkas in their only habitat in the world, and experiencing the beauty of the iconic Western Australian Wildflowers to name a few.

 - Hiring a campervan in Australia

 - A guide to freedom camping in Australia

 - The best things to do in Australia